Jeanne Kohl-Welles

 Jeanne Elizabeth Pearl Kohl-Welles (née Jean Elizabeth Pearl Kohl; October 19, 1942) is an American politician and academic.
-Since January 2016 she has served as a member of the King County Council from the 4th district.
+She was a member of the King County Council from the 4th district from 2016 to 2024.
 She previously served as a member of the Washington State Senate from 1994 to 2015 and the Washington House of Representatives from 1992 to 1994.

 Early life and education

 Kohl-Welles was born in Madison, Wisconsin.
 She earned a Bachelor of Arts and Master of Arts in education from the California State University, Northridge, followed by a Master of Arts and PhD in sociology from the University of California, Los Angeles.

 Career

 Kohl-Welles was a teacher in the Los Angeles Unified School District.
 She has also worked as a lecturer at Chapman College; University of California, Irvine; California State University, Long Beach; and California State University, Fullerton.
 She was a program manager for the United States Department of Education and later worked as a visiting professor at Pacific Lutheran University.

 Outside of academics, Kohl-Welles has provided expert testimony in Title IX lawsuits.

-A member of the Democratic Party, from 1994 to 2016 she represented the 36th district in the Washington State Senate, which includes Ballard, Belltown, Blue Ridge, Crown Hill, Greenwood, Magnolia, and Queen Anne Hill neighborhoods of Seattle as well as the north half of Downtown Seattle.
+From 1992 to 1994, she was a member of the Washington House of Representatives.
+Kohl-Welles was appointed to the State Senate in 1994.
+A member of the Democratic Party, she represented the 36th district in the Washington State Senate until 2016.
+Her district included Ballard, Belltown, Blue Ridge, Crown Hill, Greenwood, Magnolia, and Queen Anne Hill neighborhoods of Seattle as well as the north half of Downtown Seattle.
 The district also takes the western half of Lake Union.
-Jeanne Kohl-Welles was appointed to the State Senate in 1994.

-From 1992 to 1994, she was a member of the Washington House of Representatives.
+Kohl-Welles announced that she would run for the King County Council in 2015.
+She won a seat representing District 4 and was re-elected in 2019.
+Kohl-Welles retired at the end of her term in 2023.